Transport in Somerset: Railways

 The Light Railways Act 1896 made it easier to build railways cheaply.
 The Weston, Clevedon and Portishead Light Railway (WCPLR) opened between Weston-super-Mare and Clevedon in 1897 and between Clevedon and Portishead in 1907, where there was a connection with the GWR.
 This connected three coastal towns, which were all on the end of GWR branch lines.
 The GWR also made use of the Light Railways Act to open a Wrington Vale Light Railway in 1901, however it also built the Langport and Castle Cary Railway which linked the line through Frome with the old B&ER route at Taunton and thus allowed the GWR to offer a shorter route from London to Taunton and the South West from 1906.

 By now motor bus services were starting to appear.
 At first they were often operated by the railway companies as a way of offering services to new destinations, but after World War I the tramway companies and private individuals gradually offered more and more routes.
 The first significant railway closures were the Wrington Vale Light Railway in 1931, and the Weston, Clevedon and Portishead Light Railway in 1941.
 On 1 January 1948 the railways that were still operating were nationalised to become British Railways.
 This didn't stop the closures: the Burnham-on-Sea branch closed in 1951, the line from Bristol to Radstock and Frome in 1959, Taunton to Chard in 1962, and Yatton to Cheddar and Witham in 1963.
 Despite this rationalisation British Railways was losing £140m a year in the 1960s.
 The Reshaping of British Railways report was announced on 27 March 1963, proposing massive cuts to lines and services.
 Thousands of people, many in remote rural areas, were shocked at losing their local services and mounted opposition to the closures.
 This had little effect as the Taunton to Yeovil branch and the Portishead branch in 1964.
 1966 saw most of the remaining cross-country routes closed: Bristol to Bath Green Park; Bath Green Park to Templecombe, Highbridge to Evercreech, Yatton to Clevedon, and Taunton to Wiveliscombe.
 The Taunton to Minehead line was kept open until January 1971 but was reopened as a heritage railway by the West Somerset Railway in 1976, although trains now start from Bishops Lydeard rather than Taunton.
 A short section of the East Somerset Railway was similarly reopened in 1980.

 Proposed reopening

 It is hoped to reopen the Portishead Railway connecting Bristol Temple Meads to Portishead.
 The 2006-2011 Joint Local Transport Plan reserves £1 million for the project.
 In January 2009, it was announced that Network Rail is to carry out a feasibility study on re-opening the line.
 Track clearance works began in 2013 and the location for the new station has been decided.
+In February 2025, it was announced that the final funds to complete the project had been secured, with work due to start in Summer 2025.